-Whether you’re reading as a talent manager, brand representative, or influencer, the story below will make you think twice about contract language and, maybe, change the way you work with or as an influencer.
+Whether you’re reading as a talent manager, brand representative, or influencer, the story below will make you think twice about influencer contract language and, maybe, change the way you work with or as an influencer.

-Our investigation into Anti-Prestige started by speaking with Danasia @theurbanrealist, a blogger and influencer who touches on topics like health and wellness, travel, and interior design (to name a few).
+Our investigation into Anti-Prestige started by speaking with Danasia @theurbanrealist, a blogger and social media influencer who touches on topics like health and wellness, travel, and interior design (to name a few).
 We wanted to learn more about how contract language impacts what she can/cannot do on her personal page (yes, that’s right: contracts she signs impact how she presents herself publicly).
-Danasia has a lawyer who works through every contract, and she’s spent the better part of her career learning how to balance brand demands and her personal voice on her Instagram page and other social accounts.
+Danasia has a lawyer who works through every contract, and she’s spent the better part of her career learning how to balance brand demands and her personal voice on her Instagram page and other social media accounts.

-In some of her recent contracts however, Danasia has noticed a clause labeled “Anti-Prestige Activity.”
+In some of her recent influencer contracts however, Danasia has noticed a clause labeled “Anti-Prestige Activity.”
 This clause restricts her from public activities such as porn, appearance in the nude, and use of marijuana and other illegal drugs.
 It seems simple (and easy to follow), right?
 But the contracts themselves state variations of the below:

 “Influencer shall not engage in any ‘Anti-Prestige Activities’ and shall not otherwise engage in any activity which may tend to bring Influencer, Client, Product, or other applicable counterparty into public disrepute, contempt, scorn or ridicule… If at any time during the Term, Influencer commits any act which brings Influencer, Client, Product, or other applicable counterparty into public disrepute, contempt, scandal or ridicule, or which shocks the community or which reflects unfavorably upon the reputation of Influencer, Client, or the Product, or if the Influencer has so conducted him/herself in the past and such information becomes public during the Term, it shall be constituted a breach of this Agreement.”

-That’s a lot of lawyer talk, but what does it mean?
-To Danasia, it means that talking about politics, Black Lives Matter, and other topics she has a passion for would be off-limits as soon as she signs because they could bring her into public disrepute, contempt, or reflect unfavorably upon her in other ways.
+For Danasia, it means that talking about politics, Black Lives Matter, and other topics she has a passion for would be off-limits as soon as she signs, because those topics could bring her into public disrepute, contempt, or reflect unfavorably upon her in other ways.
 It even means that whenever she gets a racist, sexist, or otherwise derogatory comment on her page, she has to be extremely careful with her reply; anything that insults a potential customer of the brand or reflects upon her poorly could result in contract termination.